Nilpena Ediacara National Park

 Nestled on the western fringes of the Flinders Ranges, this park spans over 60,617 hectares of landscapes.
 Here, you’ll find yourself standing on the grounds of the former Nilpena Pastoral Station, which borders Lake Torrens National Park.

-Enter the park by joining a guided tour.
+Enter the park by selecting a guided tour.
 These tours are in high demand and are best booked at least a week in advance.
 Tours begin at the Nilpena gateway, a dramatic stone wall standing as the entry point to the park.

 Immerse yourself in an Ediacaran fossil experience at our on-site facility, the former blacksmith shop.
 With curated lighting and cutting-edge audio-visual technology, you will have the opportunity to closely examine these fossils, including the star of the show, Alice’s Restaurant Bed.